Your Complete Guide to Choosing and Styling the Perfect Scarf

 Mastering Different Scarf Tying Techniques

 The Ring Accent: For a simple yet striking look, roll your scarf and wrap it around your neck.
 Thread both ends through a decorative ring, then slide the ring to your preferred position.
 You can wear the ring centered on your chest to showcase jewelry or tuck the ends through for additional security.
+This technique turns any basic scarf into something that looks like you bought it that way.

 Creating Scarf Tops for Summer